DevExpress/winui-demos/README.md

     <img src="./images/package-sources.png">

 5. Build the demo project.
 All the required NuGet packages will be automatically retrieved by Visual Studio.

+    If you cannot build the demo, check whether the correct configuration is specified (x86 or x64).
+Then rebuild the solution.

 ## Demos Application